Megan Flechaus Biography

 Megan also plays her upright bass, lovingly named Vivian (seen in lower right photo), in several other Austin projects.
 She plays and sings harmonies for singer-songwriter Braden Guess.
 She is a member of the band Sunshiner in which she sings harmony, plays bass, and helps arrange tunes with lead singer Natalie Sun Atwater and guitarist and vocalist Luke Bellet.
 The band focuses on the subjects of independence, love, and social justice.
 She is also a vocalist and multi-instrumentalist in a heady duo project called Light Meets Mind with all around musical talent, Joseph Drennan.
 The two co-write and arrange original pieces on social and philosophical topics ranging from the obsession with the selfie to impermanence.

 Megan has formed a band around her original compositions known as FlecHaus.
 Band members are Dominick Chaillot, Kenzie Slottow, Sara Louise, Joseph Drennan and Daniel Robertson.
-The band recorded six singles, with producer Benjamin Alan Levy, that are releasing one at a time from May-December of 2017.
-Keep an eye out on CD Baby, iTunes, Google Play, etc for their single releases!
+The band recorded six singles, with producer Benjamin Alan Levy, that they released one at a time from May-December of 2017.
+Go to CD Baby, iTunes, Google Play, etc to find their music!
 The band’s released their single Pitter Patter in tandem with a music video filmed by Mercury Atlas Productions.
 Click here to view the music video!
+They also released a music video for, “Tell Me Something,” that they recorded at the J. Lorraine Ghost Town with filmmaker Jason Schaub.
+Check out the video on YouTube!